ecealptekin/Photometric-Approach-to-Surface-Reconstruction-of-Artist-Paintings/README.md

      - Surface Inputs->Base Map->Smoothness Remapping can be adjusted
      - Surface Inputs->Base Map->Ambient Occlusion Remapping can be adjusted
      - Surface Inputs->Height Map->Parametrization->Amplitude can be adjusted

+12. Set the position of the Plane, Spot Light, Main Camera and Canvas

 ## References